COOL-LAMPS. VII. Quantifying Strong-lens Scaling Relations with 177 Cluster-scale Strong Gravitational Lenses in DECaLS

 \subsection{Scaling Relations}

-Besides the enclosed total mass and luminosity, we can also infer the observed enclosed stellar mass at the redshift of observation for each system using the stellar-mass posterior distribution from each SED constrained with \texttt{Prospector}.
-We obtained this by correcting the derived enclosed stellar mass formed in each system with the surviving mass fraction returned by \texttt{Prospector}.
-This is necessary because the amount of stellar mass that we see at the redshift of observation is less than the total stellar mass formed over the lifetime of the galaxy (e.g., \citealt{2017ApJ...841..101L})---the latter being what \texttt{Prospector} parametrically fits.
+In addition to the enclosed total mass and luminosity, we can also infer the observed enclosed stellar mass at the redshift of observation for each system.
+The stellar-mass posterior distribution from each SED constrained with \texttt{Prospector} describes the total amount of stellar mass formed over the lifetime of each system.
+However, the amount of stellar mass that we see at the redshift of observation is less than the total stellar mass formed over the lifetime of the system (e.g., such as supernovae or outflows; \citealt{2017ApJ...841..101L}).
+To correct for this, \texttt{Prospector} also returns a surviving mass fraction at the conclusion of each fit that describes the percentage of the total stellar mass that remains in the system at the redshift of observation.
+By multiplying this percentage by the best-fit stellar mass formed, we obtain the stellar mass at the redshift of observation for each system.
 While we note that enclosed stellar mass is more complex to infer and subject to more significant systematics when compared to the more direct measures of enclosed total mass from strong-lensing geometry and luminosity, it nevertheless offers another point of comparison with those measurables.

-\subsubsection{Total Mass — Stellar Mass}
+\subsubsection{Total Mass---Stellar Mass}